dtinth/i2DX/README.md

 	* [pyOSC](https://trac.v2.nl/wiki/pyOSC)
 * [OSCulator](http://www.osculator.net/)

-It only works with Mac OS X for now due to its requirement of OSCulator.
+It only works with Mac OS X host for now due to its requirement of OSCulator.
 I first tried to make it work with Windows (using autopy), but the websocket server seems to have very long latancy.
-You press the button on the iPad, it gets registered half a second later, thus made it unplayable.
+You press the button, it gets registered half a second later, thus made it unplayable.

 __Fork me!__ If anyone can port this to make it work on Windows (using any language), or Linux, I would appreciate it very much. :)